longatroniks/flight-area-check/README.md

-# Axpo Flight Area Checker
+# Flight Area Checker

-The **Axpo Flight Area Checker** is a React-based web application that allows users to investigate airspace restrictions for drones and view population density statistics for selected locations.
+The **Flight Area Checker** is a React-based web application that allows users to investigate airspace restrictions for drones and view population density statistics for selected locations.

 ## Technologies Used